mattpitkin/samplers-demo/Dockerfiles/standalone_Python2/README.md

 ## Docker image

-The Dockerfile has been built, and uploaded, with (assuming MultiNest and PolyChord tarballs are in the directory):
+The Dockerfile has been built, and [uploaded](https://hub.docker.com/r/mattpitkin/samplers/tags/) to DockerHub, with (assuming MultiNest and PolyChord tarballs are in the directory):

 ```bash
 docker login